 Empire State Building

 You can’t come to New York City and not at least take a picture of the Empire State Building.
 The Empire State building is 1454 feet tall.
 At one point, it was the tallest building in the world.
 There are observation decks on the 86th and 102nd floors.
 I don’t like heights, so I didn’t even think about going up there, but I’ve heard that the views are amazing.

 You must visit Juliana’s if you want some great New York City pizza.
 It’s located in Brooklyn.
 The owner is Patsy Grimaldi, who originally owned the famous Grimaldi’s Pizzeria.
 He sold Patsy sold Grimaldi’s in the late ’90s but came out of retirement to open Juliana’s in 2012.

 New York Stock Exchange

 The next thing on the list of cheap things to do in NYC is to visit the New York Stock Exchange.
 Unfortunately, it’s not open for tours, but you can take pictures of the building.
 Wall Street and the Charging Bull are also nearby.

 The Metropolitan Museum of Art

-The huge Metropolitan Museum of Art presents over 5,000 years of art from all over the world for everyone to see and appreciate.
+The huge Metropolitan Museum of Art presents over 5,000 years of art worldwide for everyone to see and appreciate.
 The Museum is in two iconic New York City locations—The Met Fifth Avenue and The Met Cloisters.
 You also have the opportunity to take part in The Met experience online.
 It is the largest gallery in the United States and allows you to explore exhibits like Chinese calligraphy, Classical sculpture, Egyptian mummies, Old Masters, Moorish textiles, Sumerian cuneiform tablets, Rococo fashion, armor worn by European monarchs, invaluable musical instruments, and many more.

 The collection is so huge that spending a whole at the Metropolitan Museum of Art will never be enough to see all of it.
 Some of the significant exhibits are the Rembrandt’s Aristotle with a Bust of Homer (1653), Egyptian Temple of Dendur (15BC), Washington Crossing the Delaware by Emanuel Leutze (1851), van Gogh’s Self Portrait with Straw Hat (1887) and Raphael’s altar painting of Madonna and Child (1504).